 It is always heartbreaking when it comes time to putting your dog to sleep, whether due to an accident or just old age.
 Saying goodbye to a friend is one of the hardest things to go through.

 What is it about animals that causes we humans to frequently show such compassion towards them?
-Perhaps it’s because they can’t speak for themselves, and we feel obliged to look out for them, whenever there is some man-made danger that they may not be able to deal with.
-Actually, I think it’s a deep-seated natural affinity…knowing that we’re all sharing the same planet.
+Perhaps it’s because they can’t speak for themselves, so we feel obliged to look out for them whenever there is some man-made danger that they may not be able to deal with.
+Actually, I think it’s a deep-seated natural affinity—knowing that we’re all sharing the same planet.
 The fact that many of them are very beautiful as well, is a real plus.
 There are so many reasons we fall in love with animals.

 Many domesticated animals such as cats and dogs seem to show a reciprocal compassion.
 I say ‘seem’ because we can’t really communicate with them directly, on the same level.
 We can only ascribe human traits based on the behaviour we observe.
 Their thinking and motives may have a completely different basis.
 We just don’t know.